 New Haven, Connecticut

 Washington, D.C. isn’t the only place that celebrates the blooming of cherry blossoms each spring.
-On Sunday, April 28, New Haven will be hosting its 46th annual Cherry Blossom Festival in historic Wooster Square.
-This free festival includes live music, family-friendly activities such as arts and crafts and face painting, local food vendors and over 30 artists and authors.
+In April, before COVID, New Haven used to host the annual Cherry Blossom Festival in the historic Wooster Square.
+This free festival included live music, family-friendly activities such as arts and crafts and face painting, local food vendors, and over 30 artists and authors.
+Let’s hope it’ll happen again next year.

 Get there: Ride Metro-North from Grand Central about two hours to New Haven.
 You should probably grab a cab from the station to your accommodations, but after that all you’ll need is your own two feet.
 Visit www.infonewhaven.com for more information.